opensearch-project/documentation-website/_clients/python-high-level.md

         return super(Movie, self).save(** kwargs)
 ```

-To index a document into OpenSearch, create an object of the new class and call its `save()` method:
+To index a document, create an object of the new class and call its `save()` method:

 ```python
 # Set up the opensearch-py version of the document